Kamala Khan (Marvel Cinematic Universe)

-Kamala Khan is a fictional character portrayed by Iman Vellani in the Marvel Cinematic Universe (MCU) media franchise—based on the Marvel Comics character of the same name—commonly known by her alias, Ms. Marvel.
-Khan is a teenage Pakistani-American mutant from Jersey City, New Jersey who idolizes Carol Danvers and unlocks her dormant cosmic energy powers from the Noor dimension.
+Kamala Khan is a fictional character portrayed by Iman Vellani in the Marvel Cinematic Universe (MCU) media franchise—based on the Marvel Comics character of the same name—commonly known as Ms. Marvel.
+Kamala is a teenage Pakistani-American mutant from Jersey City, New Jersey who idolizes Carol Danvers and unlocks her dormant cosmic energy powers from the Noor dimension via a magical bangle.
+The MCU version of Kamala is reimagined as a latent mutant who can create glowing constructs, including stretching from her arms and legs, out of hard light.

-Khan first appeared in the Disney+ television miniseries Ms. Marvel (2022).
-She will return in the upcoming film The Marvels (2023), while an alternate version of the character will appear in the Disney+ animated series Marvel Zombies (2024).
+Kamala first appeared in the Disney+ television miniseries Ms. Marvel (2022) as its main protagonist.
+She returned in the film The Marvels (2023) as a supporting character, while an alternate version of the character appears in the Disney+ animated miniseries Marvel Zombies (2025), as its main protagonist.

 Concept and creation

 In November 2013, Marvel Comics announced that Kamala Khan, a teenage American Muslim from Jersey City, New Jersey, would take over the comic book series Ms. Marvel beginning in February 2014.
 The series, written by G. Willow Wilson and drawn by Adrian Alphona, marked the first time a Muslim character headlined a book at Marvel Comics.
 The conception of Kamala Khan came about during a conversation between Marvel editors Sana Amanat and Stephen Wacker.
 Amanat said, "I was telling him [Wacker] some crazy anecdote about my childhood, growing up as a Muslim American.
 He found it hilarious."
 The pair then told Wilson about the concept and Wilson became eager to jump aboard the project.
 Amanat said that the series came from a "desire to explore the Muslim-American diaspora from an authentic perspective."
-Artist Jamie McKelvie based Khan's design on his redesign of Carol Danvers as Captain Marvel and on Dave Cockrum's design of the original Ms. Marvel.
+Artist Jamie McKelvie based Kamala's design on his redesign of Carol Danvers as Captain Marvel and on Dave Cockrum's design of the original Ms. Marvel.
 Amanat requested that the design "reflected the Captain Marvel legacy, and also her story and her background."
-Amanat stated that Khan's costume was influenced by the shalwar kameez.
+Amanat stated that Kamala's costume was influenced by the shalwar kameez.
 They wanted the costume to represent her cultural identity, but did not want her to wear a hijab, because the majority of teenage Pakistani-American girls do not wear one.
 Amanat also stated that they wanted the character to look "less like a sex siren" to appeal to a more vocal female readership.